BenjaminMoraga/Galoiscoverings/README.md

 # Galois Coverings

-Sagemath notebook that gives information about intermediate coverings of a Galois covering
+Sagemath program which define a `GaloisCovering` class with methods that give information about intermediate coverings of a Galois covering.